Lager beers between tradition and modernity

 A question of survival (and good taste)

-Back then, brewing wasn’t just about fun, it was about survival.
-In northern France and Belgium, brewing was done in the winter for a simple reason: to avoid bacterial contamination from summer temperatures.
-There were no cold rooms or on-demand fermentation controls, so the brews were stored in the cellar, where they matured slowly, developing rich and complex aromas.
+Back then, brewing wasn't just about fun; it was about survival.
+In northern France and Belgium, people brewed in winter for a simple reason: to avoid bacterial contamination from summer temperatures.
+There were no cold rooms or on-demand fermentation controls, so the brews were stored in cellars, where they matured slowly, developing rich and complex aromas.

 These beers were designed to last.
-The emphasis was on malts and yeasts, not hops, which at the time played a purely preservative role.
-Over time, they took on notes of toast, caramel and dried fruit, evolving in the bottle and revealing a unique character with each sip.
+The focus was on malts and yeasts, not hops, which, at the time, played a purely preservative role.
+Over time, they took on notes of toast, caramel, and dried fruit, evolving in the bottle and revealing a unique character with each sip.

 A profile that changes over time

-If a beer for keeping was a person, it would be this buddy who becomes more interesting with age.
-Young, it has notes of cereals, yellow fruits and a nice roundness.
-Over time, it gains in complexity, developing more spicy, woody, even slightly oxidative touches reminiscent of sherry or certain barrel-aged beers.
+If a beer for keeping were a person, it would be this friend who becomes more interesting with age.
+When young, it has notes of cereals, yellow fruits, and a nice roundness.
+Over time, it gains complexity, developing spicier, woodier, and even slightly oxidative touches reminiscent of sherry or certain barrel-aged beers.

 The secret?
-Well-chosen malts that give it body, a high fermentation that allows the yeasts to do their show and a long enough aging time for everything to harmonize.
-Estafette , a generous Belgian triple with its Pilsener and Biscuit malts, is inspired by this Belgian brewing tradition by offering a beautiful balance between warmth and spicy notes.
+Well-chosen malts that give it body, a top fermentation that allows the yeasts to do their best, and a long enough aging time for everything to harmonize.
+Estafette , a generous Belgian triple with its Pilsener and Biscuit malts, is inspired by this Belgian brewing tradition, offering a beautiful balance between warmth and spicy notes.

 A process where patience is king

-Time and balance are the key words.
-Unlike IPAs like the Double Oat , which focuses on the freshness of hops, the beer for keeping plays the evolution card.
+Time and balance are the key words .
+Unlike IPAs like Double Oat , which focuses on the freshness of hops, the beer for keeping plays the evolution card.

-It all starts with a strong malt base, which provides good structure and aromatic richness.
-There is no question of overloading with hops: they are there to give a little bitterness and stabilize the beer, not to steal the show.
+It all starts with a robust malt base that provides good structure and aromatic richness.
+There's no question of overloading the hops: they're there to add a little bitterness and stabilize the beer, not to steal the show.

-Next comes the top fermentation, between 18 and 24°C. This is where the yeast does its job and begins to develop fruity and spicy esters.
-Then, the maturation, which can last several weeks, even several months.
-There, the flavors blend, the aromas are refined and the beer gains character.
+Next comes top fermentation, between 18 and 24°C. This is where the yeast does its work and begins to develop fruity and spicy esters.
+Then comes maturation, which can last several weeks or even months.
+Here, the flavors blend, the aromas become more refined, and the beer gains character.

 Aging: A Gentle Transformation

-Aging is a bit like a good refinement.
-A young beer will be livelier, more fruity.
-Over time, it evolves, revealing aromas of hazelnut, dried fruits and sometimes even woody touches.
+Aging is a bit like finely aging.
+A young beer will be livelier and fruitier.
+Over time, it evolves, revealing aromas of hazelnut, dried fruit, and sometimes even woody notes.

-And that's the whole point of these beers: they are alive.
+And that's the whole point of these beers: they're alive.
 Depending on the aging time and storage conditions, they offer unique nuances, making each tasting a different experience.

 New interpretations of ageing beers